 How is feline conjunctivitis treated?

-- Treatment depends on the cause of conjunctivitis.
+Treatment depends on the cause of conjunctivitis.
 Mild cases of conjunctivitis may only require flushing of the eye with a saline solution.
+Ideally the causative agent will have been determined.

-- Purulent conjunctivitis requires eye irrigations and warm soaks to loosen crusted eyelids.
+- Purulent conjunctivitis requires eye irrigations and warm saline soaks to loosen crusted eyelids.

-- Antibiotics or eye ointment applied several times a day to treat bacterial infections.
+- Antibiotic eye ointment (usually topical tetracyclins) applied several times a day to treat bacterial infections.

-- L-Lysine has been shown to suppress viral replication and inhibit cytopathogenicity.
+- L-Lysine has been shown to suppress viral replication and inhibit cytopathogenicity for cats with feline herpes.

-- If allergy is the cause, anti-inflammatories may be prescribed.
+- If allergy is the cause, anti-inflammatories may be prescribed as well as removal of the allergen if possible.

-- Once a cat has herpesvirus it has it for life.
+Once a cat has herpesvirus he has it for life.
 After an outbreak it will lie dormant and be shed intermittently.
 Shedding is precipitated by stress, and as such, the cat should be kept as stress free as possible.
+Cats who have conjunctivitis due to infectious causes should be isolated from other cats until they have recovered to avoid spreading the infection.